cyverse-archive/Clavin/README.markdown

 clavin hosts --host 127.0.0.1 --acl <path-to-acls-file>
 ```

---host tells clavin which Zookeeper node to run against.
-That will create
+That will create entries in /hosts on Zookeeper for each machine and tell what
-entries in /hosts on Zookeeper for each machine and tell what deployments
+deployments it's associated with (deployments are analogous to groups in this
-it's associated with (deployments are analogous to groups in this case).
+case).

 For instance, since 192.168.1.5 is listed both as an admin machine and as a
 machine in the "app.dev.dep-2" deployment, Zookeeper will create the following